The New School views academic honesty and integrity as the duty of every member of an

 with respect to the limits within which they may collaborate with, or seek help from, others.

-Individual divisions/programs may require their students to sign an Academic Integrity
+Individual schools/programs may require their students to sign an Academic Integrity

 Statement declaring that they understand and agree to comply with this policy.